 Depending on the situation, your letter may list up to five reasons for denial, which could include:

 - Too much debt relative to your income

 - Late payments

 - Too many recent credit applications

-- High credit utilization ratio
+- High credit utilization rate

 - Bankruptcy, short sale or foreclosure

 - Too much existing available credit with the lender

 2. Appeal the Decision